ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 There is an option to create multiple locations when the storage manager starts by adding the following list of named values:
 ```
 locations:
-    - name: name of the location
+    - name: name of the location (free text – no enum or lookup constraints)
       type: type of storage ("local-dev", "low-integration", "mid-integration", "low-operations", "mid-operations")
       country: country where storage is located ("AU", "AZ", "UK")
       city: city where the storage is located